 - Preheat oven to 350°F.

 - Spread half the pasta mixture into a 9 x 13 inch baking pan, sprinkle half the mozzarella and parmesan cheese.
-Add remaining pasta, followed by remaining mozzarella and then finish of with remaining parmesan.
+Add the remaining pasta, followed by remaining mozzarella and parmesan.

 Some of the links above are affiliate links, which pay me a small commission for my referral at no extra cost to you!
 I am a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
 Thank you for supporting kitchenathoskins.com